2009 La Motte Millennium

 Grapes for this wine originate from Bot River in the Walker Bay region.

-On average, the vineyards are ten years old and the blocks were planted closely together in mainly shallow shale soil of a medium potential.
-All vines are trellised according to the Perold system, receive drip irrigation and are managed organically.
-The windy conditions, cool temperatures and non-application of fertilizers caused a low yield.
-The yield was further limited through the removal of unevenly ripe bunches.
+On average, the vineyards are 11 years old and the different blocks are planted closely to one another in mainly shallow shale soil with a medium potential.
+All the vineyards are trellised according to the Perold system and receive drip irrigation.
+Vineyards are managed organically.
+Yield was limited by the non-application of fertilisers and the removal of uneven bunches.

-Grapes for the wine consist of 44% Cabernet Franc, Malbec, 11% Petit Verdot and 6% Cabernet Sauvignon.
-Before de-stalking, all the grapes were hand-sorted.
-The de- stalked grapes were cold-soaked for two to three days, followed by inoculation with selected yeasts.
+Grapes for the wine consist of 44% Cabernet Franc, 26% Merlot, 13% Malbec, 11% Petit Verdot and 6% Cabernet Sauvignon.
+All the grapes were hand- sorted before and after de-stalking.
+The de-stalked berries were cool-soaked for two to three days, before inoculation with selected yeasts.
 Fermentation was at between 25 to 30 degrees Celsius.
-After fermentation the wine was left on the skins for a further 20 days to promote extraction and body.
-Malolactic fermentation was partly in barrels.
+After fermentation the wine was left on the lees for a further 20 days in order to enhance extraction and body.
+Malolactic fermentation was partly in the barrels.

 A dusty, earthy nose with raspberry and mulberry fruit, cinnamon spice and a hint of mint, promising a complex wine.
 The ﬁrst touch on the palate is velvety and juicy.
 The mid-palate is ﬁrm, but medium-bodied and the ﬁnish mineral-dry and lingering.
 A very elegant wine, with ﬁnesse, that will develop depth and complexity with age.

 Residual sugar 2,0 g/l